VideoNative/videonative.github.io/docs/desktop/vn-build.md

 ### Windows
 #### Prerequisites

+* Windows 7 or newer, 64-bit OS.
-* Visual Studio 2015 update 3 or higher
+* Visual Studio 2015 update 3 or Visual Studio VS2017 or higher.
-* git
+* Git.
+* Windows 10 SDK installed in the default location.
+10.0.18362.0 or higher.

 #### Windows下编译（GF内核）: